Los Corralitos, Texas

 Los Corralitos is a census-designated place (CDP) in Webb County, Texas, United States.
-This was a new CDP for the 2010 census with a population of 35.
+This was a new CDP for the 2010 census, with a population of 35.

 Geography

 Los Corralitos is located at 27°38′28″N 99°33′27″W (27.641193, -99.557476).

+Demographics

+Los Corralitos first appeared as a census designated place in the 2010 U.S. census.

+2020 census

 Education

 Residents are in the United Independent School District.
 Zoned schools include: Julia Bird Jones Muller Elementary School, George Washington Middle School, and United High School.

 The designated community college for Webb County is Laredo Community College.